gbiggs/rtctree/README.txt

 =======
-rtctree
+RTCTree
 =======

 Introduction
 ============

-rtctree is a Python library providing an easy-to-use API for interacting with running RT Components and RTM-based systems running on OpenRTM-aist-1.
+RTCTree is a Python library providing an easy-to-use API for interacting with running RT Components and RTM-based systems running on OpenRTM-aist-1.
 It allows developers to manage these systems from other programs without needing to learn the CORBA API.
 Components can be